+- (i) Mandela wanted to work for his freedom. - (ii) Mandela was taught to work for the freedom of others.

-- (b) Select the option which is not one of the 'laws of man' followed in his country.
-1 - (i) Racial discrimination was dominant. - (ii) Non-whites were economically deprived. - (iii) Only whites were permitted to vote. - (iv) Religious discrimination was practised. - Ans. (iv) Religious discrimination was practised. - (c) What different freedoms did Mandela longed for as he grew older?
+- (iii) Mandela did not know what it meant to be free. - (iv) Mandela was born free and did not know what the absence of freedom felt like. - Ans. (iv) Mandela was born free and did not know what the absence of freedom felt like. - (c) What different freedoms did Mandela longed for as he grew older?
 2 - Ans.
 As a student, Mandela wanted the freedom to stay out at night, read what he liked and go where he chose.
-Later as a young man, he yearned for the basic freedoms of earning his keep, of marrying and having a family. - (d) The word 'abided' as used in the extract is closest in meaning to 1 - (i) tolerated. - (ii) endured. - (iii) followed. - (iv) supported.
+Later as a young man, he yearned for the basic freedoms of earning his keep, of marrying and having a family.